Spousal Maintenance Attorneys in Madison

-Spousal support in the state of Wisconsin is called “maintenance,” and is comparable to what is called “alimony,” in other states.
-It refers to the payments that one ex-spouse makes to the other after a divorce or legal separation action has been completed.
-Unlike child support, there is no exact formula to determine if maintenance is appropriate or how much, if any, maintenance should be awarded.
+Spousal support in the state of Wisconsin is called “maintenance,” and is comparable to what is called “alimony” in other states.
+It refers to the payments that one ex-spouse makes to the other during or after a divorce or legal separation.
+Unlike child support, there is no exact formula to determine if maintenance is appropriate or how much, if any, should be awarded.

-The court will examine the parties’ situation in light of ten statutory factors, the first of which is length of marriage.
-After considering the factors, the court will decide if maintenance is appropriate and, if so, how long the award of maintenance should last and how much maintenance is appropriate.
+The court will examine the parties’ situation in light of ten statutory factors, one of which is length of marriage.
+After considering the factors, the court will decide if maintenance is appropriate, how long the award of maintenance should last, and how much maintenance should be received.
 An award of maintenance may be modified if the parties’ circumstances substantially change.

 Other factors that are taken into account when a judge makes a decision about maintenance include:

-Our experienced Madison divorce lawyers at Balisle Family Law Legal Counsel, S.C. are well-versed in Wisconsin maintenance case law.
+Our lawyers at Balisle Family Law Legal Counsel, S.C. are well-versed in Wisconsin maintenance case law.
 Whether through negotiation, mediation, arbitration, or litigation, our family lawyers are here to help you determine how best to preserve your financial security.